What I Wish People Understood About Life With Ulcerative Colitis

 Looking OK does not equal feeling OK

 Invisible illnesses can be super hard, and it often leaves us feeling judged.
-If an apparent able-bodied person has to run into an accessible toilet, or parks in a space reserved for those with disabilities, it should be assumed that it’s because they need to, and not that they are just trying to jump a queue or something!
+If an apparently able-bodied person has to run into an accessible toilet, or parks in a space reserved for those with disabilities, it should be assumed that it’s because they need to, and not that they are just trying to jump a queue or something!
 I’ve had nasty looks and even comments because I have used an accessible toilet, or because I’ve been in there so long.

 Many of us do our best to navigate our lives, even though it feels really tough sometimes.
-Just because we go to work, or you see us out and about in the supermarket doesn’t mean we are well.
+Just because we go to work, or you see us out and about in the supermarket, doesn’t mean we are well.
 There are necessities that we can’t choose to not do.

 Sometimes, we might even go to the pub, to the beach, to the zoo, etc. We fight the pain and fatigue the whole time because we want to experience something!
-If we didn’t do anything when we didn’t feel well then we might never get to do anything!
+If we didn’t do anything when we didn’t feel well, then we might never get to do anything!

-It's not just my gut!
+It's not just my gut

 Lacking body confidence can also be a problem.
 That might be because someone has had surgery, or it might be that we just feel unattractive because we’re constantly on the toilet!
 Sometimes, it’s just hard to appreciate your body when it’s causing you so much struggle.

-We're not "fussy" eaters
+View all responsesWe're not "fussy" eaters

 IBD treatment can be really rough